 A tapeworm is like something out of a horror movie.
-It's a wiggly, creepy looking ribbon-shaped creature that lives inside you, absorbing your nutrients and laying millions of eggs.
-They can reach 20 feet (6.1 meters) or more in length and live for years.
+It's a wiggly, creepy looking, ribbon-shaped creature that lives inside its host, absorbing nutrients and laying millions of eggs.
+They can reach 80 feet (25 meters) or more in length and live in a host for up to 30 years [source: Mayo Clinic].
 And if the idea of having a worm living inside of you doesn't have you shuddering in revulsion, just wait until you hear how they reproduce.

-Despite the extreme "gross" factor of tapeworms, some people have suggested that acquiring one intentionally would be a relatively simple way to lose weight.
+Despite the extreme "gross" factor of tapeworms, it has been suggested that acquiring one intentionally would be a relatively simple way to lose weight.
 In fact, tapeworm pills may have been sold as weight-loss aids in the past.
-In some ways, it seems to make a certain amount of sense -- that is, if you can get past the gross-out factor.
+In some ways, it seems to make a certain amount of sense – that is, if you can get past the gross-out factor.
 If a tapeworm is absorbing your body's nutrients and calories, you can eat all you want and enjoy the taste.
 Then the worm diverts it all before it hits your waistline, right?

-We'll find out.
+We'll see about that!
 Actually, there are lots of rumors and myths surrounding tapeworms, so we're going to untangle this bizarre mystery.
 How do you get a tapeworm, anyway?
 Once you have one, how does it come out?
 Did a legendary opera singer lose her girth (and some say, her voice) by intentionally ingesting a tapeworm?
-Also, how much weight could a tapeworm really help you lose?
+Also, how much weight can a tapeworm really help you lose?